 Site search is also a deep source of data about your customers — after all, where else do they tell you exactly, in their own words or through their actions, what they want?
 And what better way to track what’s working (and what’s not) so you can better gear your content for those needs?

-Not only that, but AI-powered search can collect and analyze vital information about visitor intent and behavior to deliver exactly the experience they’re looking for.
-It can even predict what they want before they realize it themselves!
+Not only that, but AI-powered search can collect and analyze vital information about website visitor intent and behavior to deliver exactly the experience they’re looking for.
+It can even predict what customers want before they realize it themselves!

 By making better on-site search a priority, you position your business to improve its bottom line, too, through a better user experience, optimized content, deep insights about website visitors, reduced support costs, and SEO advantages.